chanshiyucx/blog/article/008-web-knowledge-base.md

 Last-Modified: Wed, 21 Oct 2024 07:28:00 GMT
 ```

 The browser sends a conditional request with `If-None-Match` or `If-Modified-Since`.
-If unchanged, the server returns 304 Not Modified with no body, saving bandwidth.
-If changed, it returns 200 with new content.
+If unchanged, the server returns `304 Not Modified` with no body, saving bandwidth.
+If changed, it returns `200 OK` with new content.

 In practice, combine both: use strong cache with long expiration for versioned assets, and negotiated cache for resources that change unpredictably like HTML files.

+> Can you explain the overall browser caching flow?

+When the browser requests a resource, it follows this flow:

+If there's no cache, the browser makes a normal request and receives `200 OK` with the resource, then caches it based on the response headers.

+On subsequent requests, the browser first checks if a strong cache exists and is still valid based on `Cache-Control` or `Expires`.
+If valid, it uses the cached version directly without asking the server.

+If the strong cache has expired, the browser checks for negotiated cache validators like `ETag` or `Last-Modified`.
+It sends a conditional request with `If-None-Match` or `If-Modified-Since` headers.

+The server compares the validators.
+If unchanged, it responds with `304 Not Modified` and no body - the browser uses its cached version.
+If changed, it responds with `200 OK` and the new content, which replaces the cache.

+This flow optimizes performance by eliminating requests when possible, reducing bandwidth when content hasn't changed, and only transferring full content when necessary.

 ## HTML